 Teaching

-My ultimate goal in teaching is to not only help students understand the concepts of earth science (and sometimes GIS), but to practice scientific thinking through the execution of research projects using "real world" data.
+My ultimate goal in teaching is to not only help students understand the concepts of earth science (and occasionally GIS), but to practice scientific thinking by executing research projects using "real world" data.
 Also, there is no better way to engage students in earth science than field trips, so please see a few highlights of past trips in the photos below!

 GEOL 1500 - Earth Revealed